atharvalele2611/Candyshop/docs/Proposal.md

   - *"I want to allocate storage for my users"* - Sugarcubes
   - *"I want to authenticate incoming requests"* - M&M

-## Testing
+## Testing and Benches
-  - Pulling off unit tests for all the components should be relatively easy but as the components start coming together, eventually a complete E2E testing suite will be necessary
+  - Writing unit tests for all the components should be relatively easy but as the components start coming together, eventually a complete E2E testing suite will be necessary
+  - Benchmarks with industry standard applications to see how good our implementation has turned out